 Step 2- Setup From Bios

 The second most popular issue that comes up regarding this topic is that if your GPU is not being detected then visit the BIOS of your motherboard and make sure that the display unit is set to the external GPU.
 In most scenarios, the display was set to the internal video processing unit that doesn’t allow your external or discreet GPU to work.
-It is most common with Processors that come with internal graphics processing unit.
+It is most common with Processors that come with an internal graphics processing unit.

 Step 3- Check for the Power Connector

 If your GPU is not being identified or you are not having a display after your computer starts, make sure to be certain that you have put the power cable that is needed for the GPU to work properly.
 Most GPUs these days need a separate power supply to work.
 Check if your graphics card has a power connector on top of it as shown in the image above.
-The connector can be a 6-pin, 8-pin, 6+8-pin or an 8+8-pin.
+The connector can be a 6-pin, 8-pin, 6+8-pin or 8+8-pin.

 Step 4- Update the Bios